Health and Safety

 Learn more about beach safety in Australia.

 The Australian sun can be very hot and may be stronger than what you are used to in your home country.
 Australia has the highest rate of skin cancer in the world.
-The key to preventing skin cancer is to protect your skin from the sun by practicing sun safe behaviours.
+The key to preventing skin cancer is to protect your skin from the sun by practising sun-safe behaviours.

 There are six simple steps you can follow to reduce your risk of skin cancer and protect your skin:

-- Apply SPF 30+ broad spectrum, water-resistant sunscreen 20 minutes before you go out into the sun.
+- apply SPF 50+ broad spectrum, water-resistant sunscreen 20 minutes before you go out into the sun.

 Australia has many extraordinary and beautiful places to explore.
 Some tips to consider when venturing into the bush or outback: